planetoryd/netns-proxy/notes.md

 - check all sockets have root perms
     - root owned sockets can only be connected by root procs

+instead of tun2socks+dnsproxy, I should use tun2proxy which resolves domains to fake IPs and they are handled by our TUN. alternatively use some LD_PRELOAD magic to hook functions.

 ## Conception

 - `Settings` is the seed configuration, which contains all user input ever needed.